echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `maintenance_notification`: Send maintenance notification to everyone connected to the frontend interface.
 The popup can be dismissed but it always comes back.
 No other notifications are delivered.
 * `require_activation` Whether it is required for users to activate their accounts
 * `disable_registration` Whether online registrations are allowed
-* `team_visible_instances` Whether or not player instances are visible to the rest of the team
+* `team_visible_instances` Whether or not player instances are visible to the rest of the team by default otherwise the per-instance field `team_allowed` takes priority

 * `profile_discord`: Whether the field will be visible under the player profile page.
 This is different than `profile_settings_fields`
 * `profile_echoctf`: Whether the field will be visible under the player profile page.
 This is different than `profile_settings_fields`